mehtaharsh16/daniel.feldroy.com/posts/growing-potatoes-in-southern-california.md

   - recipe
 time_to_read: 1
 title: Growing Potatoes in Southern California
-description: What I've learned about growing and eater taters in the bright sun
+description: What I've learned about growing and eating potatoes in a hot climate.
 image: /images/potato-harvest-2021-07-03.jpg
 ---

 Southern California is known for it's mediterranean-style climate.
 That means a few chilly months with lots of rain and then months of hot, dry days.
-This isn't the best climate to grow potatoes, so after 18 months of research and experimentation we've finally made it work.
+This isn't the best climate to grow potatoes.
+Yet after 18 months of research and experimentation we've finally made it work.

 Here's what we've learned: